razvanticle/psychology-test/README.md

 and the `MaxScore` that are used to choose the result for the test from the list of all possible results.

 ## Architecture
+The application is based on the `Onion Architecture`.

 ## Project structure